-The Company's current activities comprise mainly of compliance with the MOA by transferring assets related to its previous development bank operations, to BDO and PDIC.
-Thus, the Company continued to incur losses resulting in a capital deficiency of ₱145.1 million and ₱144.2 million as at December 31, 2021 and 2020, respectively.
+The Company's current activities comprise mainly of complying with the MOA by transferring assets related to its previous development banking operations to BDO and PDIC.
+Thus, the Company continued to incur losses resulting in a capital deficiency of ₽149.8 million and ₽145.1 million as at December 31, 2022 and 2021, respectively.

 RYM, the Company's majority stockholder, continues to provide the necessary financial support to sustain the Company's operations.
-In order to reduce capital deficiency, the Company allowed certain stockholders to (i) convert preferred stock amounting to ₱34.2 million into common stock in 2016, (ii) convert advances amounting to ₱600.5 million to additional capital in 2014 and (iii) infuse capital aggregating ₱179.0 million in 2014 and 2013.
+In order to reduce capital deficiency, the Company allowed certain stockholders to (i) convert preferred stock amounting to ₱34.2 million into common stock in 2016, (ii) convert advances amounting to ₱600.5 million to additional capital in 2014, and (iii) infuse capital aggregating ₱179.0 million in 2014 and 2013.
 The Company implemented an equity restructuring to offset additional paid-in capital (APIC) of ₱2,114.9 million against deficit which was approved by the SEC on March 23, 2018.

-In 2021, the Company carried on with its efforts to pursue prospective transactions that could revitalize the Company, revert to an operating status, and reduce its capital deficiency.
+In 2022, the Company carried on with its efforts to pursue prospective transactions that could revitalize the Company, revert to an operating status, and reduce its capital deficiency.